prafful/dec2020_node_express/Readme.md

 Run JS/ES6 code running/executing on server can access server side resources!

 Node - Runtime

 Node is not a programming language.
 ES6, Typescript, JS

-All you node programs (projects) will run in single threaded non-blocking event loop!
+All your node programs (projects) will run in single threaded non-blocking event loop!

 Express - Framework built on Node.